Accounts payable teams have an opportunity to move their entire company forward with AP automation.

-Once the payment is authorized, the invoice makes its way to the person who will cut the check or execute the online bank payment.
+Once a payment has been authorized, the invoice makes its way to the person who will cut the check or manually execute the online bank payment.
 This person needs to have clear visibility into all payment due dates, including all eligible early-pay discount deadlines.
-With hundreds of invoices being processed on a monthly basis at many companies, keeping track of all of these different deadlines is a challenge.
-But if they all are not closely monitored, it’s easy to disappoint your vendors with late payments and deprive your short-term cash flow of early-pay discountsIn spite of the well-documented associated fraud risks, paper checks remain the primary way that businesses choose to pay vendors.
+With hundreds of invoices being processed on a monthly basis, keeping track of all of these different deadlines is a challenge.
+But if they are not closely monitored, it’s easy to disappoint your vendors with overdue payments and deprive your short-term cash flow of early-pay discounts.
+In spite of the well-documented associated fraud risks, paper checks remain the primary way that businesses choose to pay vendors.
 But paying by check is not only risky, it’s also costly.
 Aberdeen Group reports that paying by paper check costs businesses $7.78 per check.

 While investing in “point solutions” that address individual components of the AP process can help you address the inefficiencies of one step, the best way to automate is by taking a holistic approach.

 Automating all of the steps together into one optimized workflow provides improved efficiency at each step, but also provides the benefits that come with one cohesive AP process, including: